The Best Banks for Small Businesses in 2023

 Startups tend to benefit from lean and nimble financial services.
 Look for an institution that makes it easy to upgrade your account as your business grows and rewards you for it.
 You likely also need access to loans, credit cards and lines of credit to support cash flow as you grow, so look for banks with favorable loan terms, lines of credit and rewards credit cards.

 Keeping your business finances separate from your personal finances is important regardless of how your business is structured.
 Even if you’re a sole proprietor or independent contractor, a dedicated (personal) bank account helps you track your business income and expenses easily.
 If you’re structured as an LLC or corporation, a business bank account in the company’s name is important to maintain the legal separation and protections between you and your business.

-checking and savings.
+In practice, business checking and savings accounts perform the same functions as personal checking and savings.
 They provide deposit and savings accounts for your cash, debit cards, ATM access, and sometimes perks like interest and cash bonuses.
 The main difference with a business bank account is that you need to open it in the name of a legal business entity (like a registered LLC or corporation) and usually have to provide a tax ID (EIN).
 If you’re a sole proprietor or independent contractor, you can just open another personal bank account in your name.